 Requesting an Accident Report

-The Abstract Team are part of the Criminal Justice Department for Norfolk and Suffolk Constabulary and are based at the Traffic Justice Unit in Lowestoft.
-The team deals with all abstract requests for both Norfolk and Suffolk Collisions.
+The Extract Team are part of the Criminal Justice Department for Norfolk and Suffolk Constabulary and are based at the Roads Collisions Support Team in Lowestoft.
+The team deals with all extract requests for both Norfolk and Suffolk Collisions.
 The team offers the following services:

 Providing names and addresses of all parties, in line with the Road Traffic Act 1988 and confirmation of date and location.